Skip to main content

 Getting Started

 Blueprints allow you to customize how game servers and services operate behind the scenes.
-They also control the fields available in Config templates.
+They also control which fields appear in Config templates.

-Blueprints can also be used to host games and services that aren't officially supported by GameServerApp.
+Blueprints are also useful when you want to host games or services that aren't officially supported by GameServerApp.

 Go to Blueprints >